 Cuisines of India, the Philippines, the Caribbean and many other countries and regions have long taken advantage of this tasty oil.
 However you use it, be sure not to exceed its smoke point of 350º.

-Other fats for cooking
+Other Fats for Cooking:

 Ah…the creamiest, saltiest and meltiest of all cooking fats.
 Butter is at the heart of so many cuisines and plays a big part in many of the world’s most flavorful foods.
+(Hello, pastries!)
 It’s no secret that nearly all baked goods, sauces and sautés are better with a dollop of butter.
 Of course, butter does well either cold or warm, but be sure to keep it at a low heat when cooking, because it burns at 350º.
 This smoke point makes it perfect for poaching, roasting and sautéing.

 Is cooking oil healthy?